BilkentCompGen/mrcanavar/README.md

 Full parameter list:

 	--input [list]: comma-separated FASTQ(.gz) files.
 	--aln-input [list]: comma-separated BAM/CRAM files (alternative to --input).
 	--ref [ref.fa]: repeat masked reference genome. mrsFAST index (ref.fa.index) should be in the same directory.
+	--unmasked-ref [unmaskedref.fasta]: Ogirinal unmasked reference  genome.
+This is required if --aln-input is used for BAM/CRAM files.
 	--conf [ref.cnvr]: mrCaNaVaR config file.
 	--gene [genes.bed]: List of genes.
 	--threads [int]: number of threads for mrsFAST.
 	--kmer [int]: Cropping length for mrsFAST mapping.
 Default is 36.
+	--ploidy [int]: Ploidy value for the organism.
+Default is 2.
+	--mincnv [int]: Minimum length for CNVs to call.
+Default is 10000.
 	--skip-mapping: Skip mrsFAST mapping.
 Use this only if you have the mapping output and rerunning mrCaNaVaR for some reason.
 	--cloud: Cloud mode, the directory info from the input file names will be stripped for output file generation.
 	--no-gz: Do not compress mrsFAST output.
 This option will generate larger files, but it will save some run time.